lcdb/lcdb-wf/docs/getting-started.rst

     cd my-project-dir

+.. _create-env:

 2. Create a new conda environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This creates a top-level environment with Snakemake and other requirements.
-It
+The following command will create a top-level environment with Snakemake and
-should be `activated` any time you'll be working with these workflows.
+other requirements.
+It needs to be `activated` any time you'll be working with
+these workflows.

 If you're not familiar with ``conda``, it installs particular versions of
 software in an isolated location on your computer.
 When you "activate" the
 environment, it places that location at the beginning of your ``$PATH``
 variable, so that any executables there are found first.

-Here we're using the name "lcdb-wf" for the new environment, but you can use
+It does not affect any
+existing installation of any software on your machine and does not need root
+privileges.

-anything.
-In fact, it's recommended that you choose a unique name for each
+**It is recommended that you use a different environment name for each
-project.
-That way you can update packages in each project independently of any
+project**.
+That way you can update packages in each project independently of
-others.
+any others.
+Here we use the name "lcdb-wf" for the new environment, but you can
+use anything.

 ::